ctrabold/ctrabold.github.io/_posts/2015-03-20-challenges-in-cambodia.md

 I still love timezones because they make me feel humble.

-Laughting solves everything.
-As a meassurement: The fact that we can now laugh about [DevOpsReaction GIFS](http://devopsreactions.tumblr.com/) together is one of the biggest archievements in my opinion.
+Laughing solves everything.
+As a measurement: The fact that we can now laugh about [DevOpsReaction GIFS](http://devopsreactions.tumblr.com/) together is one of the biggest achievements in my opinion.
 I highly value that!
-Once you start laughting about problems it gets easier. :)
+Once you start laughing about problems it gets easier. :)

 DevOps and Continuous Delivery are both Team-Sports.
 It often starts with one person that has the guts to change things or is fed up by doing things over and over.
 Start solo, aim to archive changes together with the team and you most probably win.